 Spin-1/2 electrons are prepared in a given state (pure or mixed) are separated in two paths by a Stern-Gerlach apparatus (gradient field along z).
-In one path the particle passes through a solenoid, with a uniform magnetic field along the x-axis.
+In one path the particle passes through a phase-shifter, which imparts a relative phase $\phi$ .
 The two paths are then recombined, sent through another Stern-Gerlach with gradient along x, and the particles are counted in detectors in the two emerging ports.